 Cost of Products Sold.
-Total cost of products sold increased to \$185.4 million for the six months ended February 28, 2003 as compared to \$157.4 million for the six months ended February 28, 2002.
-The current period's domestic retail cost of sales increased \$22.5 million to \$146.5 million as compared to \$124.0 million in the prior year of which \$20.6 million was due to increased volumes, and \$1.9 million was due to higher product costs compared to the same period last fiscal year.
+Total cost of products sold and liquids marketing activities increased to \$324.7 million for the six months ended February 28, 2003 as compared to \$257.2 million for the six months ended February 28, 2002.
+The current period's domestic retail cost of sales increased \$22.5 million to \$146.5 million as compared to \$124.0 million in the prior year primarily due to increased volumes compared to the same period last fiscal year.
 The U.S. wholesale cost of sales remained the same as last year at \$6.1 million.
 Foreign cost of sales increased \$3.5 million to \$23.2 million as compared to \$19.7 million in the prior year primarily due to an increase in foreign wholesale fuel costs.
-Other cost of sales increased \$2.0 million to \$9.6 million as compared to \$7.6 million for the six months ended February 28, 2002.
+Other cost of sales increased \$2.2 million to \$9.7 million as compared to \$7.5 million for the six months ended February 28, 2002.
+Liquids marketing cost of sales increased \$39.4 million during the six months ended February 28, 2003 to \$139.2 million as compared to the prior year's cost of sales of \$99.8 million.
+This increase is primarily due to an increase in the number and volumes of contracts sold which were necessary to supply the increased customer demand.

 Gross Profit.
 Total gross profit for the six months ended February 28, 2003 increased by \$43.2 million to \$177.8 million as compared to \$134.6 million for the six months ended February 28, 2002.
 For the six months ended February 28, 2003, retail fuel gross profit was \$150.3 million, U.S. wholesale was \$0.6 million, and other gross profit was \$24.2 million.
 Foreign wholesale gross profit was \$1.6 million and liquids marketing gross profit was \$1.1 million.
-As a comparison, for the six months ended February 28, 2002, Heritage recorded retail fuel gross profit of \$111.6 million, U.S. wholesale of \$0.3 million, and other gross profit of \$23.3 million.
-Foreign wholesale gross profit was \$1.1 million and liquids marketing was a loss of \$1.7 million for the six months ended February 28, 2002.
+As a comparison, for the six months ended February 28, 2002, Heritage recorded retail fuel gross profit of \$111.6 million, U.S. wholesale of \$0.3 million, and other gross profit of \$111.6 million.
+Foreign wholesale gross profit was \$1.1 million and liquids marketing wholesale gross profit was \$1.1 million and biguids marketing was a loss of \$1.7 million for the six months ended February 28, 2002.
 The increase in gross profit is primarily attributable to increased volumes and higher selling prices, offset by higher fuel costs.

 Operating Expenses.
-Operating expenses were \$78.6 million for the six months ended February 28, 2003 as compared to \$66.8 million for the six months ended February 28, 2002.
-The increase of \$11.8 million is the result of various factors, which include a \$4.0 million increase in employee-related costs due to acquisitions, a \$2.8 million increase in incentive plan expense due to operating performance, a \$4.3 million general increase in operating expenses in certain areas of the Partnership's operations to accommodate increased winter demand and a \$0.7 million increase due to industry-wide increases in business insurance costs.
+Operating expenses were \$78.7 million for the six months ended February 28, 2003 as compared to \$66.8 million for the six months ended February 28, 2002.
+The increase of \$11.9 million is the result of various factors, which include an increase in employee-related costs due to acquisitions, an increase in incentive plan expense due to operating performance, a general increase in operating expenses in certain areas of the Partnership's operations to accommodate increased winter demand and industry-wide increases in business insurance costs.

 Selling, General and Administrative.
-Selling, general and administrative expenses were \$7.2 million for the six months ended February 28, 2003, a \$1.1 million increase from the \$6.1 million for the same six month period last year.
-This increase is primarily related to the performance-based compensation plan expense in 2003 that was not incurred in 2002, offset by a decrease of \$0.3 related to the adoption of SFAS 123.
+Selling, general and administrative expenses were \$7.8 million for the six months ended February 28, 2003, a \$1.7 million increase from the \$6.1 million for the same six month period last year.
+This increase is primarily related to the performance-based compensation plan expense in 2003 that was not incurred in 2002.